+Octopoly Moreweb domain search tool is a free bulk domain name checker provided by the Moreweb domain name registrar from New Zealand.
+Using Moreweb bulk domain search tool, you can check up to 100 domain names at a time.
 The inserted values can be full domains containing an extension or without an extension.
-In the case you are adding the domain names with extensions, they can vary, meaning that you can insert some domains with “.com” others with the “.net” extension and so on.
+In the case you are adding the domain names with extensions, they can vary, meaning that you can insert some domains with “.com” others with the “.net” extension, and so on.

-Like Octopoly, the Name.com bulk domain search tool is a service provided by a domain name registrar, the Name.com.
+Like Moreweb, the Name.com bulk domain search tool is a service provided by a domain name registrar, the Name.com.
 With this tool, you can search and register domain names in bulk.
 The number of domain names and keywords doesn’t seem to be limited, and the list of domain names/keywords you insert can be saved for later.